CDE: Concept-Driven Exploration for Reinforcement Learning: Related Work

 \subsection{Intelligent Exploration}

 Intelligent and efficient exploration remains a critical challenge in RL.
 For example, frequency-based methods encourage novelty-seeking behavior by giving higher rewards to states with lower visitation counts~\cite{explorationRL_survey}.
-Curiosity-based methods incentivize the policy to visit unseen states through intrinsic motivation, by predicting future states and using the prediction error as an additional reward.
+Curiosity-based methods incentivize the policy to visit unseen states through intrinsic motivation by predicting future states and using the prediction error as an additional reward.
 ICM~\cite{ICM} predicts environment dynamics with inverse and forward models.
-RND~\cite{RND} forces the prediction network to approximate a randomly initialized network.
+RND~\cite{RND} and variants such as DRND~\cite{DRND} force the prediction network to approximate a randomly initialized network.
 VIME~\cite{VIME} leverages information gained from the agent's belief.
-However, the above approaches focus only on exploring novel states which is inefficient since most exploration does not involve interacting with the target object.
+These approaches primarily reward state novelty without explicitly considering task relevance.
+In object-centric tasks, this may lead to exploration that is diverted toward background variations rather than interactions with the target object.